centminmod/centminmod-abuseipdb-reporter/readme.md

 3. Reporting to AbuseIPDB

-Setup the `abuseipdb-reporter.py` python script on your Centmin Mod LEMP stack server.
+Setup the `abuseipdb-reporter.py` Python script on your Centmin Mod LEMP stack server.
 You can save it to any location you want.
 For this example, saved to `/root/tools/abuseipdb-reporter.py`.

 Ensure `/root/tools/abuseipdb-reporter.py` is executable using `chmod`: